biosustain/co/docs/index.rst

 Welcome to colib's documentation!
 =================================

-``colib`` is a library for altering DNA sequence records in BioPython.
-Using mutations, the library lets you create new sequence records and lift over features from one sequence to another.

-The primary classes of importance in ``colib`` are :class:`Component`, :class:`Feature`, :class:`mutation.Mutation` and :class:`organism.HaploidOrganism`.
-These can encode lineages of annotated DNA components and strains.
+COLIB is a Python library for accessing and altering annotated DNA sequences.
+It keeps track of components and lifts over feature annotations when a component is "mutated" by applying a series of mutations.
+With :mod:`colib` you can build new consensus sequences for cloned organisms and follow changes to feature annotations within a lineage.

 Contents:
 ---------